Can I use any arrow with recurve bow?

 If the arrow flies at an angle, something’s out of whack, and accuracy suffers.
 First check to ensure you’re shooting an arrow with the correct spine for your bow.
 Arrow “spine” is its stiffness.
 The higher your bow’s draw weight, the stiffer the arrow’s spine should be.

-How do you aim with a traditional bow?
+Where do you anchor a recurve bow?

 Where do you aim with a bow?